Karanvir Bohra: Bigg Boss and Hume Tumse Pyaar Kitna (2018–2019)

 Bohra was a celebrity contestant in Bigg Boss 12, the Indian version of the reality TV show Big Brother.
 He entered the house on 16 September 2018, and was eliminated in fifth place on 30 December.

 In July 2019, Bohra starred alongside Priya Banerjee and Samir Kochhar in the romantic thriller film Hume Tumse Pyaar Kitna, which was produced by his father Mahendra Bohra.
 Upon its release, the film received mixed reviews from critics, with praise towards Bohra's performance.
+However, it turned out to be a massive financial failure putting Bohra in massive debt.

-OTT Debut, Lock Upp and Negative Roles (2020-2024)
+OTT Debut, Lock Upp and Negative Roles (20202024)

 In January 2020, Bohra announced that he was set to make his digital debut with Zee5's thriller web series The Casino.
 The show was released during the COVID-19 lockdown in India.
 He played the role of Vikramaditya Marwah, aka Vicky, who is the heir to his father's successful business but falls into the trap of his father's mistress.
 Bohra also served as a co-producer on the show.
 Upon its release, the show generally received negative reviews from critics and mixed responses from audience.
 Later that year, he appeared in another Zee5 web series Bhanwar, alongside his wife and his Hume Tumse Pyaar Kitna co-star Priya Banerjee.
 He made his directorial debut with this show.
 The show was based on time travel and was much better received than his previous show.

 In February 2022, he entered the web reality show Lock Upp as a contestant.
 During the show, he made some shocking revelations regarding his personal and professional life.
 He was eliminated from the show on Day 52.

 In May 2023, Bohra made his comeback to fiction television playing the negative lead role of Samar Ahluwalia Barot in Hum Rahe Na Rahe Hum.
 Later the same year, he reprised his iconic role of Viraj Dobriyal in Saubhagyavati Bhava: * Niyam Aur Shartein Laagu.
 In 2024, he played finite negative roles in television shows Ghum Hai Kisikey Pyaar Meiin and Shiv Shakti - Tap Tyaag Taandav.
 He also appeared in numerous music videos in this time period.